glass-dev/glass/CONTRIBUTING.md

 ### Benchmarking

-To ensure that _GLASS_ remains performant over time, a set of benchmarks is provided in the [benchmarks](./tests/benchmarks/) folder.
+To ensure that _GLASS_ remains performant over time, a set of benchmarks are provided in the [benchmarks](./tests/benchmarks/) folder.
 These benchmarks can be run through nox.